 Protection.
 Do your gloves have the bare minimum of knuckle protection?

 Touch sensitive.
 Do you use a sat-nav or GPS?
 If so, go for a glove that has a touch sensitive fingerprint so you don’t need to constantly take your glove off.

 Material.
 Don’t go for leather summer gloves!
 Your summer gloves should be mesh and stretchy with decent palm protection as you’ll be wearing them when off-roading and gripping the bars tight.

 Take a look at the below three examples.
 The Dakar gloves are more like motocross gloves, with zero protection.
 They’re super light, mesh and let loads of air through.
 The Alpinestars are the middleweight, short-cuff gloves that are worth taking if you have the space.
 And the Richa Carbons sit at the opposite end for those cold rides.
 It’s always worth taking a pair of cold weather gloves and if you’re heading somewhere very cold, consider bar muffs too.

-The adage here is wool and synthetics are your friend.
-Cotton is your enemy.
+The adage here is wool and synthetics are your friend while cotton is your enemy.

 Wool and synthetics help wick moisture away from your skin, dry quicker and don’t cling to body odours.
 Merino wool is especially good at this and well worth the investment.
 Cotton does the opposite.